DCRT-LUMC/exonviz/paper.md

 genetic therapies.

-`ExonViz` is a Python package and web application which creates biologically accurate transcript figures, including features such as coding regions, genetic variants and exon reading frames.
+`ExonViz` is a Python package and web application which creates biologically accurate RNA transcript figures, including features such as coding regions, genetic variants and exon reading frames.
 The [ExonViz website](https://exonviz.rnatherapy.nl) has been used to generate over 8000 transcript figures between September 2023 and September 2025.